Robustness and Efficiency of Rosenbaum's Rank-based Estimator in Randomized Trials: A Design-based Perspective: Inference without regression adjustment

-In view of the above, it suffices to establish \eqref{psa} for the WRS statistic $t_N:=t(\vec{Z}_N, \vec{Y}_N - \tau_0\vec{Z}_N)$, with $t(\cdot,\cdot)$ as defined in \eqref{WRS_N}.
-Although \citet[Corollary 1]{Li2017} give the asymptotic null distribution of $t_N$, their proof technique does not work for finding the asymptotic distribution of $t_N$ under local alternatives.
+where $\mathbb{P}_{\tau_N}$ denotes the law under $\tau=\tau_N$, $\Phi(\cdot)$ is the standard normal distribution function, and $A,B$ are positive constants free of $\tau_0$ and $h$, then In view of the above, it suffices to establish \eqref{psa} for the WRS statistic $t_N:=t(\vec{Z}_N, \vec{Y}_N - \tau_0\vec{Z}_N)$, with $t(\cdot,\cdot)$ as defined in \eqref{WRS_N}. \ Although \citet[Corollary 1]{Li2017} give the asymptotic null distribution of $t_N$, their proof technique does not work for finding the asymptotic distribution of $t_N$ under local alternatives.
 The classical results from Le Cam's local asymptotic normality theory (cf.~\citet[Chapter 7]{vandervaart}) also do not apply in our fixed design setting.

-We present the asymptotic distribution of $t_N$ under a sequence of local alternatives in~\cref{propo-asy-tauN} below, and this is indeed one of our major contributions.
-To concisely state an assumption we need here, we introduce the following notation.
-Define, for any $h, x\in\mathbb{R}$,
+We present the asymptotic distribution of $t_N$ under a sequence of local alternatives in~\cref{propo-asy-tauN} below.
+To concisely state an assumption, we introduce the following notation.
+Define, for any $h, x\in\R$,

 where $\ind{\cdot}$ denotes the indicator of a set.